- Publications and resources

 Part 42 sets out continuing airworthiness requirements for aircraft and aeronautical products.

-Part 145 sets out matters relating to approved maintenance organisation and maintenance personnel requiring authorisation for the performance of maintenance certifications and the issue of certificates of release to service to aircraft and aeronautical product maintenance.
+Part 145 sets out matters relating to approved maintenance organisations and maintenance personnel requiring authorisation for the performance of maintenance certifications and the issue of certificates of release to service to aircraft and aeronautical product maintenance.

 Part 147 sets out matters relating to approved maintenance training organisations, training personnel requiring licences and ratings for the performance of maintenance certifications and certificates of release to service for aircraft maintenance.